kjendrzyca/kjendrzyca.github.io/_posts/2016-11-04-how-to-learn-javascript-and-leave-fatigue-behind.md

 ## The Ongoing Task Of Mastering JS

 This is where things become serious.
 I think learning JS is a never-ending story.
-You know the good parts and the bad ones, but there is a lot ahead of you.
+You know the good parts and the bad ones, but there is always something new waiting ahead.
 Below are the things you need to learn simultaneously to fully grasp the topic.

 ### Design Patterns